My first May weekend...

 Saturday 6th May

 Today has three distinct areas of hopeful achievement.
 One is the picking up of the (repaired) bicycle, followed by a long test-ride.
-Two - the practicing of the Ravel, Tombeau de Couperin, on the piano.
+Two - the practising of the Ravel, Tombeau de Couperin, on the piano.
 Last, but not least - the gardening!

 - Apply some pea-straw.